FOCUS ON FRENCH CINEMA ANNOUNCES LINEUP FOR

 GUEST: CARLOS CHAHINE

-Following a car accident on a lone mountain road in the Bekka valley in Lebanon, a middle -aged man loses his memory.
-Drenched in blood, he continues to walk along the deserted path where he encounters people with engine trouble and helps them get their car running again.
+Following a car accident on a lone mountain road in the Bekka Valley in Lebanon, a middle-aged man loses his memory.
+Drenched in blood, he continues to walk along the deserted path where he encounters people with engine trouble and helps them get their cars running again.
 They are reluctant to leave him stranded and take him home to their estate, a place where production is not only agricultural, and a place he may never leave again.